This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The district is excited to announce that in 2016 it received from the New Jersey Department Of Education a 21st Century Learning Center Program and Out-of-School Time Resources grant.
 The grant is for $300,000/annually and can be re-issued for a total of five years as long as the grant expectations are met each year.
 Thus, this will be a $1.5 million dollar award over five years.

 The Junior-Senior High School received a $1,500 grant from the American Chemical Society.
 The funds will be used to purchase chemicals and lab equipment in order to implement inquiry-based laboratory investigations based on the National Science Teachers Association book “Argument-Driven Inquiry in Chemistry.”
 The goal is to increase students’ science proficiency, generate interest in science practices and careers, and inspire more students to take AP Chemistry.

-Thanks to a nearly $3,000 Municipal Alliance grant, SLAG and GALS members in 3rd-5th grade will each receive the book “Safe at Home” along with an outing to Citizen’s Bank Park in August 2016.
-In addition, the grant will support 4thand 5th grade students who will be meeting for a Summer Book Club in July and August.
+Thanks to a nearly $3,000 Municipal Alliance grant, SLAG and GALS members in 3rd-5th grade each received the book “Safe at Home” along with an outing to Citizen’s Bank Park in August 2016.
+In addition, the grant supported 4th and 5th grade students who met for a Summer Book Club in July and August.